ryan-mars/stochastic/website/docs/event-storming/what.md

 ## What is Event Storming like?

 From the beginning, people realize Event Storming is a different kind of experience.
-Event Storming is fun, it's collaboration like most people have never seen before.
+Event Storming is fun, it's collaboration like most people have never experienced.

 People participating learn from one another about the business process.
 Real challenges are discussed and hard choices are made.